Working Holiday Visa Japan

 2. Working Holiday Visa Japan:

 The Working Holiday Visa allows Canadian citizens aged 18 to 30 to work and travel in Japan for a specified period.
-This period is usually six months to one year.
+This period can be up to 2 full years.
 This visa is designed to promote cultural exchange between the two countries.
 However, the availability and conditions of the Working Holiday Visa can vary.
 For this reason, it’s important to check the latest information from the Japanese embassy or consulate.
 Stepaborad specializes in assisting Canadians with their Japan visa requirements.

 3. Student Visa: